 - To refuse to enter into an unacceptable fee arrangement or modification of a fee arrangement.

-- To know what attorney will be primarily responsible for their matter and all other legal staff who will be working on the matter, as well as the fees for these individuals.
+- To know which attorney will be primarily responsible for their matter and all other legal staff who will be working on the matter, as well as the fees for these individuals.

-- To be provided bills on a regular basis, with itemized charges and time spend on each activity relating to their case.
+- To be provided bills on a regular basis, with itemized charges and time spent on each activity relating to their case.

 - To be informed and present at any court proceeding involving their case unless otherwise directed by the court.

 - To be provided copies of all documents presented to the court by any party in their matter unless otherwise ordered by the court.